ingenerator/kohana-core/UPGRADING.md

 probably work and you can always access \Request::initial().
 But you're on your own with this.
 Use a real microservice, or make the nested interactor / view / whatever calls in your app directly.

+### [Optional] Remove $request, $response from controller constructors

+Controllers no longer take request and response objects directly in their constructors, instead they receive them in setRequestContext.
+This allows for creating controllers in e.g. a service container or a unit test.
+They're still passed by default though, so you can leave in constructors that use them for now.